 use.computer

-Windows VM sandboxes — mouse, keyboard, screenshot, PowerShell exec, VNC.
+Windows 11 and Ubuntu Desktop VM sandboxes with mouse, keyboard, screenshot, in-guest shell, and VNC.

 Overview

-Windows sandboxes are full Windows 11 desktops that start in a few seconds (restored from a memory snapshot, like the macOS sandboxes) and are driven by the same use.computer SDK and API.
-Each sandbox ships with Chrome (no sign-in prompts), Node/npm, Postgres, ffmpeg, Git, VS Code, LibreOffice, GIMP and VLC preinstalled, and runs as an Administrator with UAC/Defender/firewall and update nags disabled — so automation just works.
+Full Windows 11 and Ubuntu Desktop sandboxes that start in a few seconds (restored from a memory snapshot, like the macOS sandboxes) and are driven by the same use.computer SDK and API.
+The two platforms share an almost identical surface; choose with type="windows" or type="ubuntu".

 • No SSH.
-Commands run in-guest through the sandbox agent via PowerShell or cmd (sandbox.run(...) / sandbox.shell), not over SSH.
+Commands run in-guest through the sandbox agent (sandbox.run(...) / sandbox.shell) instead of over SSH.
+PowerShell or cmd on Windows, bash on Ubuntu.

-• Accessibility. ui_tree() returns the native Windows UIAutomation tree.
-The macOS axe-schema .accessibility is not available on Windows.
+• Accessibility. ui_tree() returns the native UIAutomation tree on Windows and the AT-SPI tree on Ubuntu.
+The macOS axe-schema .accessibility is not available on either.

 • Mouse / keyboard / screenshot / recording / file upload-download are identical to macOS.